slamora/brackets-wiki/Linux-Version.md

 Log
 ----
+* 2014-01-05: Removed the known issue with Live Development and restarting Chrome.
+This was already resolved
 * 2013-08-29: Removed Slow Startup, Extension Manager, HTML Highlighting and File rename and delete from known issues.
 Removed Grunt from FAQ.
 All fixed in sprint 30.
 * 2013-08-09: Added download link
 * 2013-06-24: Updated known issues and FAQ. [jasonsanjose](http://github.com/jasonsanjose)